The Tunahaki Ball & Auction

 By the end of 2007, One 4 Kids had donated £73,000 to Tunahaki Foundation.

-The Tunahaki Foundation is a non-profit organization which empowers orphans and vulnerable street children in Africa to become self-reliant, thus ensuring basic human needs, including food, clothing, shelter, education, medical care, and the right to a secure future
+The Tunahaki Foundation is a non-profit organisation which empowers orphans and vulnerable street children in Africa to become self-reliant, thus ensuring basic human needs, including food, clothing, shelter, education, medical care, and the right to a secure future.

 The Foundation works in partnership with the Tunahaki Centre for Child Development, an arts-based shelter for AIDS orphans and street kids in Moshi, in the Kilimanjaro region, Tanzania.
 Tunahaki is Swahili for ‘We have a RIGHT’, and it is a phrase that the street children of Moshi came up with themselves as they set about to find a better life.
 The Tunahaki Foundation agrees with them, and therefore adopted it as the name of the Foundation